Short answer

 StablePro Trader: the professional-grade terminal

 Alongside the mobile wallet, Aeredium's product suite includes StablePro Trader, a professional desktop trading terminal.
-Where StablePro Wallet targets the everyday user who wants a powerful mobile app, StablePro Trader is positioned for institutions, market makers, and active traders who need desktop-grade tooling.
+Earlier June AMAs described its development as accelerated while iOS access was limited; the June 18 AMA later said the mobile wallet had reached most eligible iOS and Android regions.
+StablePro Trader remains positioned for institutions, market makers, and active traders who need desktop-grade tooling.

 The official Aeredium products page describes StablePro Trader as a native desktop trading terminal.
-The underlying infrastructure is the same: Aeredium's TEE-attested execution layer, Kima's TSS settlement across 13 chains, 10,000+ TPS throughput, and 2-second finality.
+The underlying infrastructure is the same: Aeredium's TEE-attested execution layer, Kima's TSS settlement across 10 confirmed chains, public-testnet throughput described around 250,000 TPS in June AMA comments, and 2-second finality.
 That combination, institutional-grade settlement without bridge risk or counterparty exposure plus direct fiat rails, is exactly what the institutional use case section of the Aeredium site describes.

 Why Kima settlement is embedded, not plugged in

 Most multi-chain wallets work by routing through bridges or wrapping tokens.
 StablePro is different because Kima's TSS-based settlement is embedded in Aeredium's execution layer itself.
-Every smart contract on Aeredium gains 13-chain interoperability automatically.
+Every smart contract on Aeredium gains 10 confirmed chain interoperability automatically.

 Your keys, your device